 The Weimar Republic hyperinflation

-Historical accounts document that Germans who held tangible assets—including gold—generally preserved purchasing power better than those who held only paper currency during this period.
+Historical accounts document that Germans who held tangible assets — including gold — generally preserved buying power better than those who held only paper currency during this period.

-- Trust in the currency collapsed over approximately 18 months
+- —Trust in the currency collapsed over roughly 18 months.

-- Eventually stabilized with currency reform and new monetary framework
+- —A currency reform and new monetary framework eventually stabilized the situation.

 Every currency situation involves unique factors: political stability, institutional strength, economic resilience, and policy responses.
 Historical comparisons have limits.

-Gold doesn't produce income, has storage costs, and can underperform for extended periods.
+Gold doesn't produce income, has storage costs, and can underperform for long stretches.
 From 1980 to 2008, gold lost value in real terms over 28 years.

 Japan has maintained high debt ratios for decades.
-"Inevitable" scenarios can take far longer than expected—or may not materialize at all.
+Scenarios that look certain can take far longer than expected — or may not happen at all.

 Data Sources